 - Counterfeit cheques.
-These are printed on non-bank paper and are made to look like ‘real’ cheques, and drawn by a scammer on genuine accounts
+These are made to look like ‘real’ cheques, but are drawn by a scammer on genuine accounts

-- Forged cheques are genuine cheques that have been stolen and used by a scammer with a forged signature
+- Forged cheques are genuine cheques that have been stolen and used by a scammer with a fake signature

 - Fraudulently altered cheques are genuine cheques that have been written out by the genuine customer, but modified in some way by a scammer to, for example, change the beneficiary name or amount.